-This week’s Under the Hood is featuring Amy (Pickwick) Lipsius, Lotame’s Community & Advocacy Manager, Global Client Success.
-She is the driving force behind much of the content that lives in the myLotame Community, which is our 24/7 online knowledge base of questions and answers for our DMP clients.
+This week’s Under the Hood is featuring Amy (Pickwick) Lipsius, Lotame’s Knowledge Base & Advocacy Manager, Global Client Success.
+She is the driving force behind much of the content that lives in the MyLotame Knowledge Base, which is our 24/7 online knowledge base of questions and answers for our DMP clients.

-My role is ever-changing, to keep up with nimble Lotame, and my current title is Community & Advocacy Manager.
+My role is ever-changing, to keep up with nimble Lotame, and my current title is Knowledge Base & Advocacy Manager.
 I am based out of Lotame’s Columbia, Maryland, USA office, about 30 minutes north of Washington, D.C.
-This current title evolved in July 2016 from Community Manager, when I began overseeing Lotame’s advocacy hub, Lotame Champions.
+This current title evolved in July 2016 from Knowledge Base Manager, when I began overseeing Lotame’s advocacy hub, Lotame Champions.
 Prior to July 2014, and back to my Lotame beginnings in October 2013, I served as a Client Success Manager (CSM) overseeing 18 client accounts.

 n 2009…it was hard work!